-Beckman Coulter, a global leader in diagnostics and infertility testing, announced today the launch of the first and only test that uses a validated cut-off to aid in the assessment of ovarian response.
+Beckman Coulter, a global leader in diagnostics and infertility testing, announced today the launch of an AMH test that uses a validated cut-off to aid in the assessment of poor ovarian response.

 This new assay helps clinicians predict poor ovarian response in those who plan to undergo controlled ovarian stimulation as part of an in vitro fertilisation (IVF) protocol.
 The AMH Advanced assay is available in European countries that accept the CE marking.

 An ongoing challenge for clinicians is the lack of a gold standard to assess ovarian reserve and ovarian response.